 SKILLS TRAINING PROGRAM AT WILLOUGHBY TECH CENTER

-- Half day program for 14-22 year olds who require support in developing work skills, work behaviors and self-help skills
+- Half and full day programs for 14-22 year olds who require support in developing work skills, work behaviors and self-help skills

 - Incorporates three distinct components for acquiring the skills necessary to be independent, contributing members of society